BinaryMongoose/Green-Knight/README.md

 Main.py is the script that runs the game.
 </p>
 <p>
-  The .pyxres is for the pyxel recource editor.
+  The .pyxres is for the pyxel resource editor.
 It includes all tiles and sprites for the game.
 </p>